pm141088/DevOps-Course-Starter/README.md

 4. Copy the "Client ID" and set the CLIENT_ID to this value in the .env file
 5. Click on "Generate a new client secret", copy the secret and set the CLIENT_SECRET to this value in the .env file

+To application runs with OAuth by default, to disable set `LOGIN_DISABLED=True` in your `.env` file.

+There are two authorisation roles:
+• reader - These users can view to-dos but not change or create new ones
+• writer - These users can also change existing to-dos or create new ones By default all users will have Read Only permmissions on the app unless the user is added to the hardcoded list `writer_access` in `user.py`.

 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: